 Use energy saving ceiling fans.
-Energy Star ceiling fans use the latest technology to save energy.
+Energy Star ceiling fans use the latest technology to save energy, and manufacturers like Quorum offer a wide variety of Energy Star ceiling fans.
 Ceiling fans are not meant to cool rooms, they are meant to cool people.
-So only use the fans when a person is in that room.
+So, only use the fans when a person is in that room.
 Having ceiling fans in different parts of your home can significantly save you on your energy bill.
 It costs between two to seven cents an hour to run a ceiling fan, meanwhile, your air conditioner costs in-between 17 to 30 cents an hour depending on the type/temperature.
 Even the most expensive ceiling fan versus the cheapest AC unit saves you almost $900 a year.

 Consider portable fans.
 If installing a ceiling fan in your home is not an option for you, consider buying portable desk fans or floor fans.
 No installation necessary and these fans can move from room to room while still saving you up to 65 percent on your heating and cooling costs.
 As a bonus, many of these fans are extremely stylish.